 Scientists discover a major thinning in the protective atmosphere over Arctic

-Scientists saw something missing in the skies over the North Pole this spring, and it wasn’t Santa or his reindeer.
+Scientists saw something missing in the skies over the North Pole this spring.
+And it wasn’t Santa or his reindeer.
 It was ozone — an invisible gas that protects Earth and everything on it from the sun’s harmful ultraviolet rays.

-Usually, news about the ozone layer concerns the sky over the southern hemisphere.
+Usually, news about the ozone layer focuses on the sky over the southern hemisphere.
 Every year, a hole in the ozone layer opens up over Antarctica.
 Braathen told Science News that every spring, 70 percent of the ozone above the icy continent goes away, and in some high swatches of the Antarctic’s stratosphere there’s no ozone at all.

 Ozone over northern regions doesn’t decrease as much as ozone over Antarctica.
 In the new study, however, the scientists say that in 2011, the Arctic drop in ozone started to look similar to Antarctica’s.